britteckler/santaclausmuseumcollection/pages/about.md

 This digital collection is comprised of a tiny fraction of total artifacts and items you can find at The Santa Claus Museum & Village.
 The items you'll find here were chosen to be a representative sample of the types of artifacts you will find in person at the museum, but it by no means is meant to be the *only* types of items you will find within the collection.

 As you look through the collection you will find a lot of artifacts that are souvenirs.
 The collection consisters of Schoenut Circus toys, various souvenir items like pennant flags, flutes, and salt and pepper shakers, as well as letters written by children to Santa.
+Quality of images of the artifacts varies.
+The images were taken at various times and majority not by the creator of this digital repository.

 {% include feature/pdf.html objectid="scmv_026" width="50" caption="Letters for Santa drawn by children from South Africa." %}